The Cost of Dental Implants in Melbourne

 Are Dental implants subsidised by Medicare?

 Dental care would be so much cheaper if it was subsidised, unfortunately this is not the case, obviously making dental care harder to afford.
 Notwithstanding these limitations, I’ve seen many of my patients manage extensive treatment plans in small bites, either spreading it over a period of time or taking out a payment plan.
 Despite what you might think, your financial situation is not hopeless, and there may be a solution that can be tailored to your situation.
 There’s no harm in asking.

 Does private health cover help?

 If you already have a private cover for extras which includes surgery and major dental, you will get something back, but don’t rely too much on it.
 Most insurance funds aren’t overly generous and will pay in the vicinity of $500 – $1500.
 If you are thinking of taking out a new cover, consider that you will need to wait 12 months before you’re eligible for surgery.
 You need to ask yourself; would the rebate exceed the premium I’ve paid for the last 12 months?

 Most implant practices offer payment plans with various terms.
-Some are up to 24 months interest-free and others have interest of up to 16% incorporated into them.
 Obviously, it’s worth discussing the terms with your dentist and finding the most cost-effective option.
 Some of the common dental finance companies are: